 Around $1.1bn Riverfront Jacksonville project is set to generate $430m in total public revenue in a decade including $286m to the City of Jacksonville and $138m to Duval County Public Schools.
-The $6m remaining in revenue will be allocated other taxing districts.
-The Riverfront Jacksonville project will be developed at Downtown Jacksonville, between the former county courthouse and the former site of Jacksonville Landing marketplace.
+The $6m remaining in revenue will be allocated to other taxing districts.
+The Riverfront Jacksonville project will be developed in Downtown Jacksonville, between the former county courthouse and the former site of Jacksonville Landing marketplace.

 Read also: The BMO Tower Development in Chicago.

 The Bend: Of principal significance to the main plan is the eventual park model on the western parcels.
-The Riverfront Jacksonville plan comprises of a number of public amenities, such as gardens, pedestrian walkways and bigger landscape features.
+The Riverfront Jacksonville plan comprises a number of public amenities, such as gardens, pedestrian walkways and bigger landscape features.

-Building One (B): A lasting split-level, mixed-use structure will house next-generation 120,000 square feet of commercial office area with ground-level restaurant and retail.
+Building One (B): A lasting split-level, the mixed-use structure will house next-generation 120,000 square feet of commercial office area with ground-level restaurant and retail.
 The open corridor design will offer clear views of the river along Laura Street.

 Building Two (C): A residential 14-level condominium tower will give an additional 100 units to Downtown’s housing inventory, with a panorama of Downtown and the St. Johns River.
-The structure will incorporate a state-of-the-art wellness center and retail areas at the plaza level.
+The structure will incorporate a state-of-the-art wellness centre and retail areas at the plaza level.

 Building Three (D): A destination hotel with 208-room and two-level interactive retail food hall named “30 North” (The Jacksonville’s coordinates) linking with a dynamic outdoor area modelled to support year-round community and music events.

-Buildings Four and Five (E): Innovative commercial space developed in a WELL health safety and LEED certification standards to offer a modern “Healthy Environment” technologies.
+Buildings Four and Five (E): Innovative commercial space developed in a WELL health safety and LEED certification standards to offer modern “Healthy Environment” technologies.

-Building Six (F): As a future phase, the Hyatt Regency Hotel’s current parking structure site will be redeveloped to blend of multifamily apartments and residential condominiums.
+Building Six (F): As a future phase, the Hyatt Regency Hotel’s current parking structure site will be redeveloped to blend multifamily apartments and residential condominiums.

-Building Eight (H): A 27-level/410-unit residential structure with a mix of multifamily and condominium units will stand on the east end with additional 50,000 square feet of retail area to enhance the visitors and residents experience at the plaza level.
+Building Eight (H): A 27-level/410-unit residential structure with a mix of multifamily and condominium units will stand on the east end with additional 50,000 square feet of retail area to enhance the visitor’s and residents’ experience at the plaza level.

 Marina and Boathouse Restaurant (I): A modern entertainment and retail plaza at the base of Building Eight, while public activity areas and a two-level boathouse restaurant are set directly over the water around a three-acre river basin and public marina.